Enroll a Child2019-04-18T20:19:06-05:00

 Our enrollment staff are comprised of experienced professionals that thoroughly and completely screen every volunteer.
 Volunteer and child friendships are monitored monthly.
 This process helps ensure the most successful match between your child and a qualified volunteer mentor.
 Big Brothers Big Sisters aims to make a quality match that is best for your child and for the volunteer.

 Your input is key to our success.
-Our matching services teams will interview the volunteers, parents and children involved.
-From the information gathered in those interviews, a member of the Match Specialist team will decide which volunteer is best for your child.
+Our enrollment team will thoroughly interview the volunteers, children, and parents/guardians involved to make a meaningful match based on backgrounds, common interests, aspirations, and personalities.
+From the information gathered in those interviews, our skilled team will decide which volunteer is best for your child.
 We will then discuss the selected volunteer with you and get your permission to proceed with the matching process.

 Helpful Links and Phone Numbers